Regular Verbs in Spanish: Conjugation, List and Sentences

 Conjugating -IR ending regular verbs in Spanish

-Finally, the last group of regular verbs will be formed by regular verbs in Spanish ending in IR like VIVIR (to live).
-Again, we will replace the IR ending depending on the subject of the sentence.
 Make sure to compare these endings with the ones above so that you can see how similar the three different conjugations are (with the variation of a vowel or a tilde).
 Being aware of these similarities may help you apply these rules more easily.
+Some key regular verbs in Spanish with -IR ending are shown in the picture below, as well as the way to conjugate them:

 Sentences with regular verbs ending in IR in Spanish